Skillful South Florida Lawyer Handles Alimony Disputes

 If you are looking to avoid or minimize an alimony award, we will present a thorough case on your behalf.
 By examining the relevant factors closely, we can demonstrate how quickly your spouse should be able to handle their own needs.

 Miller Morse Law PLLC represents Florida clients in alimony disputes and other aspects of matrimonial litigation.
-Please call 561-422-4832 or contact us online to schedule a free initial consultation at our Delray Beach office.
+Please call 561-422-4832 or contact us online to schedule a consultation at our Delray Beach office.